bistrulli/REMEMBER/README.md

 pip install -r requirements.txt
 ```

-It's recommended to use a virtual environment:
+It is recommended to use a virtual environment:
 ```bash
 python -m venv venv
 source venv/bin/activate   # On Windows, use: venv\Scripts\activate